Dan-blcw/J-Swing-Gui-UI-Core/README.md

 ![image](https://user-images.githubusercontent.com/127305381/226503635-8b832128-5f2e-496f-91eb-4e792d2f1e84.png)
 ## Prerequisites
 - JDK 19
-- able to type pure code with Java Swing GUI ()
+- Able to type pure code with Java Swing GUI ()
 #### NOTE : The code below is purely hand-typed, so it will be a lot of lines and will be very long
 ## Summary chart
 <!--